Gentrification: Measurement

-Gentrifier types
+Populations impacting and impacted by gentrification

 Just as critical to the gentrification process as creating a favorable environment is the availability of the 'gentry,' or those who will be first-stage gentrifiers.
 The typical gentrifiers are affluent and have professional-level, service industry jobs, many of which involve self-employment.
 Therefore, they are willing and able to take the investment risk in the housing market.
 Often they are single people or young couples without children who lack demand for good schools.
 Gentrifiers are likely searching for inexpensive housing close to the workplace and often already reside in the inner city, sometimes for educational reasons, and do not want to make the move to suburbia.
 For this demographic, gentrification is not so much the result of a return to the inner city but is more of a positive action to remain there.
+Though early gentrifiers may intend to remain in the neighborhoods they move into, they too are at risk of being bought-out or pushed as the areas increase in favorability by higher-income groups of gentrifiers that become interested in the urban developments.
+The cycle of gentrification relies on the built attraction of certain urban areas and neighborhoods, as areas near or within major cities are often the targets.
+However, as corporations also take notice of changes in certain areas, they may establish sites—which furthers a wave of people motivated to move in for career opportunities.
+Previously established communities, who are often lower-class people of color become displaced as they may not be able to compete with rising rent and developments made.
+Though people noted as "gentrifiers" may not intend to negatively impact people around them, as more people in a certain class demographic enter, the neighborhood may begin to lose previous communities.

 The stereotypical gentrifiers also have shared consumer preferences and favor a largely consumerist culture.
 This fuels the rapid expansion of trendy restaurant, shopping, and entertainment spheres that often accompany the gentrification process.
 Holcomb and Beauregard described these groups as those who are "attracted by low prices and toleration of an unconventional lifestyle".

 An interesting find from research on those who participate and initiate the gentrification process, the "marginal gentrifiers" as referred to by Tim Butler, is that they become marginalized by the expansion of the process.